IELTS overall score of 6.5 (with no band score less than 6) or equivalent

-Apply advanced communication skills to analyse, plan and implement interventions that address identified health needs in complex humanitarian crises to a range of stakeholders in the sector.
+Apply advanced communication skills to analyse, plan implement and evaluate interventions that address identified health needs in complex humanitarian crises to a range of stakeholders in the sector.

-Review and critically analyse contextual information relating to health needs to plan, prioritise and evaluate health programs in complex humanitarian crises.
+Critically analyse and interpret contextual information relating to health needs to plan, prioritise and evaluate health programs in complex humanitarian crises.

-Critically analyse available information on a range of complex health needs to generate solutions whilst considering context constraints and stakeholders needs in humanitarian crises.
+Critically analyse available information on a range of complex health needs to generate solutions to prevent disease and injury and protect health whilst considering context constraints and stakeholders needs in humanitarian crises.

-Demonstrate autonomy, responsibility and accountability through continued commitment to learning, reflective practice and professional development in diverse humanitarian environments.
+Demonstrate autonomy, responsibility and accountability through continued commitment to learning, reflective practice and professional development to lifelong learning in humanitarian health.

 Collaborate with diverse teams members to effectively plan, implement and manage health programs as part of a multisectorial response to humanitarian crises.

 Evidence cultural competence in planning and developing equitable access to health services and interventions in multisectorial humanitarian contexts.